 – Persecution During the Armenian Genocide

-The Yezidi people, a religious and ethnic minority with ancient roots in the Middle East, have endured a long history of persecution and marginalisation.
-While the world is familiar with the horrific ISIS genocide that targeted the Yezidis in Iraq in the 21st century, another dark chapter in their history often remains overlooked—their exposure to genocide during the Armenian Genocide.
-Here we sheds light on the lesser-known but equally tragic episode in Yezidi history, exploring how they too suffered at the hands of the Kurds and Turks during the First World War.
+The Ezidi people, a religious and ethnic minority with ancient roots in the Middle East, have endured a long history of persecution and marginalisation.
+While the world is familiar with the horrific ISIS genocide that targeted the Ezidis in Iraq in the 21st century, another dark chapter in their history often remains overlooked—their exposure to genocide during the Armenian Genocide.
+Here we sheds light on the lesser-known but equally tragic episode in Ezidi history, exploring how they too suffered at the hands of the Kurds and Turks during the First World War.

 Historical Marginalisation and Persecution